Chinese folk religion: 19th–20th century

 In 1904, a reform policy of the late Qing dynasty provided that schools would be built through the confiscation of temple property.
 "Anti-superstition" campaigns followed.

-The Nationalist government of the Republic of China intensified the suppression of the ancient Chinese religion with the 1928 "Standards for retaining or abolishing gods and shrines"; the policy attempted to abolish the cults of all gods with the exception of ancient great human heroes and sages such as the Yellow Emperor, Yu the Great, Guan Yu, Sun Tzu, Nuwa, Mazu, Guanyin, Xuanzang, Kūkai, Buddha, Budai, Bodhidharma, Lao Tzu, and Confucius.
+After the founding of the Republic of China, intellectuals and politicians increasingly viewed folk religion as superstitious and believed that it demonstrated the backwardness and political weakness of the Chinese people.
+The ROC continued the Qing-era drive to convert temples into other institutions.
+The Nationalist government intensified the suppression of the ancient Chinese religion with the 1928 "Standards for retaining or abolishing gods and shrines"; the policy attempted to abolish the cults of all gods with the exception of ancient great human heroes and sages such as the Yellow Emperor, Yu the Great, Guan Yu, Sun Tzu, Nuwa, Mazu, Guanyin, Xuanzang, Kūkai, Buddha, Budai, Bodhidharma, Lao Tzu, and Confucius.
+After 1928, the ROC campaign to against folk religion temples became more intense in the name of opposing feudal superstition, particularly in north China, and increasingly emphasized the physical destruction of temples.
+The ROC temple conversion campaign lasted until the start of the Second Sino-Japanese War.